MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

                             </li>
                             <li>For each server, run the following commands where <b>configure-appserver-database-ant-file.xml</b> must be replaced with the actual Ant file name that you chose: <code>mfp_install_dir/shortcuts/ant -f configure-appserver-database-ant-file.xml adminstall</code> and <code>mfp_install_dir/shortcuts/ant -f configure-appserver-database-ant-file.xml rtminstall</code>.
                             <br/><br/>
                             These commands run the <b>installmobilefirstadmin</b> and <b>installmobilefirstruntime</b> Ant tasks.
-For more information about these tasks, see <a href="">Ant tasks for installation of MobileFirst Operations Console, MobileFirst Server artifacts, MobileFirst Server administration, and live update services</a> and <a href="">Ant tasks for installation of MobileFirst runtime environments</a>.
+For more information about these tasks, see <a href="../installation-reference/#ant-tasks-for-installation-of-mobilefirst-operations-console-mobilefirst-server-artifacts-mobilefirst-server-administration-and-live-update-services">Ant tasks for installation of MobileFirst Operations Console, MobileFirst Server artifacts, MobileFirst Server administration, and live update services</a> and <a href="../installation-reference/#ant-tasks-for-installation-of-mobilefirst-runtime-environments">Ant tasks for installation of MobileFirst runtime environments</a>.
                             </li>
                             <li>Optionally, if you want to install another runtime, do the following steps:
                                 <ul>